dangoslen/dangoslen-me-site/content/blog/stop-outsmarting-things.md

 ---
-path: /stop-outsmarting-things
+path: /stop-tyring-to-outsmart-everything
 date: 2021-06-30T13:00:00.000Z
-title: Stop Outsmarting Things
+title: Stop Trying to Outsmart Everything
-description: Trying to outsmart everything means you likely aren't actually learning at all.
+description: Trying to outsmart everything means you likely aren't learning at all.
+Loopholes and tricks might give you a head start, but they won't sustain your race.
 tags:
   - software development lifecycle
   - programming